 New Paltz, NY 12561-2443

 Or email: firstname.lastname@example.org

-In addition, the course instructor must send a request via e-mail to Martha Teck, email@example.com, including the following: Student name; student ID number; course name, number and session; and the last date and time the student attended the class.
+In addition, the course instructor must send a request via e-mail to email@example.com including the following: Student name; student ID number; course name, number and section; and the last date and time the student attended the class.

 Undergraduate students wishing to withdraw from a course after the deadline must consult the Associate Dean of the school in which the course is offered.
 A grade of F will be recorded for any student who informally drops a course without following the procedures outlined above.

 Refund for Withdrawal

 To receive a refund, you must submit your completed withdrawal forms to the appropriate office according to the dates in the Academic Calendar.
 Refunds are based on the liability dates in the Academic Calendar and must be requested by email to firstname.lastname@example.org, or in writing and sent to the attention of the Office of Student Accounts.
 In all cases, the College Fee is not refundable after the official first day of classes.

 Graduate students need the permission of the instructor to take an undergraduate class.
 Contact the department through which the course is being offered.

 Students are limited to four credits in Winter Session.